mjcumming/wiim/ISSUE_97_RESPONSE.md

    - Or only when grouped with other speakers?
    - This helps us determine if it's a DLNA-specific issue or a multiroom issue.

-3. **UPnP vs HTTP State**: We suspect UPnP events might be overwriting HTTP state.
+3. **UPnP vs HTTP State**: I suspect UPnP events might be overwriting HTTP state.
 Can you check:
    - Enable debug logging: `custom_components.wiim: debug`
    - Look for "📡 Received UPnP NOTIFY" messages when playing DLNA
    - What does the `TransportState` show in those events? (check the LastChange XML in debug logs)